«Previous Next»

 He made the loader-mounted mixer by removing the wheels and installing a base he can lift with a pair of forklift forks.

 “I added chutes on both sides so I can dump concrete in either direction, depending on which way I pick up the mixer and which side the dump handle is on,” says McLaen.
-“Sometimes when dumping cement next to a wall or obstruction, the drum tilt handle needs to be on the opposite side.
+“Sometimes, when dumping cement next to a wall or obstruction, the drum tilt handle needs to be on the opposite side.
 The chutes make filling buckets or holes easier.”

 The chutes came in handy when filling the culvert.
 McLaen fabricated 24-in. dia., 1/4-in. steel plates with center holes for a 1 5/8-in. steel shaft.
 Anchor bolts in the steel plates set in the concrete help retain the plates.

 “I set the culvert on its end on blocks with the shaft seated in one plate,” says McLaen.
 “I lifted the mixer up and poured concrete into the open end.
 While it was still wet, I could wiggle the shaft around in the concrete and center it for the second steel plate.
 The plates fit tight enough that I had to tap them in with a hammer.
-They center the shaft and also help keep the ends of the roller from getting beat up.”
+They center the shaft and help keep the ends of the roller from getting beat up.”

 The frame for the roller is made from 6-in. wide, 1/4-in. channel iron.
-McLaen reports it was salvaged from the side rails of a scrapped-out WD45 Allis Chalmers tractor.
+McLaen reports it was salvaged from the side rails of a scrapped-out WD45 Allis-Chalmers tractor.
 The shaft is held in place by a 4-bolt, flanged bearing at each end.

 “The flange sits nicely inside the channel irons, which are slotted.
 I can slide the roller out of the frame if the bearings need to be serviced,” he says.